 As the gardening season approached, I decided to cut down on expenses and grow my seeds using the toilet paper seed starter method.
 Today, you will learn how simple and inexpensive it is to create this.

-My love for gardening started the same year I became a full-time stay at home mom; I wanted to give this gardening thing a try and make my baby organic baby food.
+My love for gardening started the same year I became a full-time stay-at-home mom; I wanted to try this gardening thing and make my baby organic baby food.

-Also, gardening wasn't as expensive as I thought it was going to be.
-Yes, I spent money on supplies but after that, the cost of my gardening expenses has been very low.
+Also, gardening wasn't as expensive as I thought it would be.
+Yes, I spent money on supplies, but after that, the cost of my gardening expenses has been meager.

-Last year we started a few seeds using eggshells, and that went OK.
-It didn't go as smooth as I thought and with how my year went last year it was kind of my fault.
+Last year we started a few seeds using eggshells, which went OK.
+Unfortunately, it didn't go as smoothly as I thought, and with how my year went last year, it was kind of my fault.

-Toilet Paper Seed Starter Tutorial
+Toilet Paper Roll Seed Starter Tutorial

-- Tape just in case you mess up and need to keep it together
+- Tape just in case you mess up and need to keep it together.

-- Marker to label because you see, my marker went missing and then I forgot what was what.
+- Marker to label because, you see, my marker went missing, and then I forgot what was what.